lorensen/VTKExamples/src/VTKBook/09Chapter9.md

 ## 9.5 Putting It All Together

 With the conclusion of this chapter we have provided an overview of the basics of data visualization.
-In this section we show you how to use some of the advanced algorithms as implemented in the Visualization Toolkit.
+In this section we show you how to use some of the advanced algorithms as implemented in the _Visualization Toolkit_.

 **Dividing Cubes / Point Generation**